Prom3th3us/Getting_and_Cleaning_Data_Project/codebook.md

 ---

-Tidy data set 1: 'tidy_full.csv':
+Tidy data set 1: 'tidy_full.txt':
 ===============================

 The variables that were estimated from each of these signals and included in the tidy dataset: